AllenNeuralDynamics/aind-file-standards/file_formats/fip.md

 ### CSV Files

 The fiber photometry rig outputs CSV files containing metadata and data.
 All metadata and data files must contain headers.
-The order of the headers will not be enforced.
+Order of the headers will not be enforced.
 Documented below for each type of CSV, the file and header names are specified.

 #### Photometry CSV files